EVERYONE IS PART OF THE CONVERSATION.

 - Democracy decides.

 Disagreements must be talked through, details will need to be debated, and ultimately, things will come down to a vote.
-After the vote, even if we may not have gotten everything our way, that time, we can keep working together, because we are a team, and we are headed for the same destination.
+After the vote, even if we may not have gotten everything our way, we can keep working together, because we are a team, and we are headed for the same destination.

 Australia doesn’t need more polarisation, where interests are pitted against one another and we are told to ‘pick a side’.
 Instead, we need stronger community, and we need to get on with decision making rather than squabbling over differences.